schoenemeyer/Microsoft-MPI/README.md

-# Microsoft-MPI
+# Build MPI Codes with Microsoft-MPI

-How to build MPI Executable for Microsoft OS with Visual Studio 2017
+This lab shows step-by-step how to build MPI Executable for Microsoft HPC Server with Visual Studio 2017

-Download MS-MPI SDK

 ## Basic Installation